astur/scra/README.md

 * `data` - data for POST request.
 If `data` is a string with length more then 0 - this string will be sent as a request body without any conversions (if `content-type` header is not set it will be `application/x-www-form-urlencoded`).
 If `data` is an object it will be stringified to json and sent as a request body (`content-type` header will be `application/json`).
 * `cookies` - cookies to be sent with request.
 Key-value object.
 It will be stringified and placed to `cookie` header.
 * `compressed` - Boolean.
 If `true` set `accept-encoding` header to `'gzip, deflate'`.
 Defaults to `false`.
 * `timeout` - Number of milliseconds.
 Time limit for request to be done (if not - error will be thrown).
+If `timeout set to `0` it means no time limit.
+Defaults to 5000.
 * `proxy` - address of proxy server.
 It may be both, `http` or `https`, and if protocol is omitted it will be `'http:'`. `scra` supports proxy via `tunnel-agent`, so you can use proxy with `https` sites.
 * `agent` - custom [http](https://nodejs.org/api/http.html#http_class_http_agent)/[https](https://nodejs.org/api/https.html#https_class_https_agent) agent.